SIMEXP/fmriprep-denoise-benchmark/content/supplementary_materials/setup.md

     ```bash
     find scripts/slurm_timeseries/*.sh -type f | while read file; do sbatch $file; done
     ```
+    If you get an error along the line of `Job violates accounting/QOS policy`, Submit batches by dataset.

 3. `slurm_metric/slurm_meta_confounds.sh`:
     Create files to determine which subject will enter the next stage for metric generation.